hasibaust13/Multi-Client-Server-Chat/README.md

 18. Similarly, look up the handle() and run() in the TCPClient code.
 Same logic applies there.
 You will understand them easily if u understand the code for the server.

-IF ANY QUESTION< DO NOT HESITATE TO ASK.